basilmalayamma/graphics-with-modern-opengl/README.md

-Section 2: Introduction to GLEW, GLFW and SDL
+Introduction to GLEW, GLFW and SDL
 ---------------------------------------------

 * GLEW: OpenGL Extension Wrangler.